 PDF/A, or PDF Archive, is an ISO-standard version the PDF format.
 Adobe introduced PDF in 1993, and the International Organization for Standardization (ISO) took management of PDF as an open standard in 2008.
-ISO released PDF/A as a lighter version of the original PDF format in 2005.
+ISO released PDF/A in 2005.
 PDF/A is designed to be used with PDF files that need to be archived and stored, and still capable of being opened and read in a viewing tool many years into the future.
-Hence the standards for PDF/A files are higher than for regular PDF documents.
-In one example, to be certified as PDF/A compliant, the fonts in a PDF/A file must be embedded in the file itself so that a viewer does not need to try to access fonts stored in a font directory on a local machine.
+Hence the standards for PDF/A files differ from regular PDF documents.
+In one example, to be PDF/A compliant, the fonts in a PDF/A file must be embedded in the file itself so that a viewer does not need to try to access fonts stored in a font directory on a local machine.
 Two sample programs are provided to demonstrate working with the PDF/A format, PDFAConverter, for Java and .NET.

 Adobe PDF Library can create PDF/A documents that conform to the ZUGFeRD 2.0 document standard from Europe.
 The ZUGFeRD acronym comes from the German “Zentraler User Guide des Forums elektronische Rechnung Deutschland,” or “Central User Guide of the Forum for Electronic Invoices, Germany.”
 This free and open European document standard is designed to allow for companies of all sizes and for the public sector to quickly and easily exchange electronic invoices.